The complex volume of SL(n,C)-representations of 3-manifolds: Examples

 \section{Examples}

 \lbl{sec.examples}

 In the examples below, all computations of Ptolemy varieties are exact, whereas the computations of complex volume are numerical with at least $50$ digits precision.

 \begin{example} [The $5_2$ knot complement] \lbl{ex.52} Consider the $3$-cycle $K$ obtained from the simplices in Figure~\ref{52triangulation} by identifying the faces via the unique simplicial attaching maps preserving the arrows.
-The space obtained from $K$ by removing the $0$-cell is homeomorphic to the complement of the $5_2$ knot, as is verified by \cite{SnapPy}.
+The space obtained from $K$ by removing the $0$-cell is homeomorphic to the complement of the $5_2$ knot, as can be verified by SnapPy~\cite{SnapPy}.

 Labeling the Ptolemy coordinates as in Figure~\ref{52triangulation}, the Ptolemy variety for $n=3$ is given by the equations

 together with an extra equation (involving an additional variable $t$)